-Pete has served as a managing member of the firm's Executive Committee since 2006.
-In 2010, he spearheaded Rees Broome’s first office outside Virginia, opening the firm’s Bethesda office in suburban Maryland while maintaining his practice in Tysons.
+Pete has served as a managing member of the firm's Executive Committee and he now manages the firm’s Bethesda office while maintaining his practice in Tysons.

 In one recent case, Pete helped a condominium client successfully resolve a legal dispute with a developer over the ownership rights to parking facilities.

-• 1994-Present: Senior Faculty Member; M204 Community Governance—two-day course for community managers seeking to earn CAI’s PCAM (Professional Community Association Manager) designation.
+- M204 Community Governance Senior Faculty Member;—two-day course for community managers seeking to earn CAI’s PCAM (Professional Community Association Manager) designation.

-• 2002-Present: Instructor; ABC’s Course and Essentials of Community Leadership Course- CAI
+- ABC’s Course and Essentials of Community Leadership Course Instructor; - CAI

-• 2009-Present -Senior Faculty Member; M350 The Manager and the Law—two-day, advanced course for senior community managers for CAI
+- M350 The Manager and the Law—Senior Faculty Member; two-day, advanced course for senior community managers for CAI

 News & Publications

-“Making Sense of the Puzzle” (September 2011 Quorum Magazine)
+“Making Sense of the Rules Enforcement Puzzle” (Quorum Magazine)

-“Reasonable Accommodations and Reasonable Modifications for Persons with Disabilities” (April 2011, RB Community Association Newsletter)
+“Reasonable Accommodations and Reasonable Modifications for Persons with Disabilities” (RB Community Association Newsletter)

-Co-Author, “The Fair Housing Act and Parking Accommodations” (April 2010 Quorum Magazine)
+Co-Author, “The Fair Housing Act and Parking Accommodations” (Quorum Magazine)

 Co-Chair, Community Association Group